venkatareddykonasani/jobs/ML_interview_Questions_And_Answers.md

- # The Layman's Handbook to Machine Learning Interview Questions🚀📚
+ # The Layman's Handbook to Machine Learning Interview Questions🚀
- ## Perfect for aspirants with up to 4 years of experience 🌱📖
+ # Perfect for aspirants with up to 4 years of experience 🌱

 ### 1. Explain the difference between classification and regression in machine learning.